thiodesignz/thiodesignz/README.md

 - 👋 Hi, I’m teejay
 - 👀 I’m a Creative Technologist
-- 🌱 I’m currently learning Apps & Website developing
-- 💞️ I’m looking to collaborate on Small,Meduium business to grow with my creativity
 - 📫 How to reach me < thrihash@gmail.com >

 <!---